 - For a chocolate peppermint cheesecake – check out this recipe

-This easy candy cane cheesecake is creamy, peppermint-y, and impossible to resist with its Oreo cookie crust and chocolate ganache topping.
-It’s such a beautiful dessert for Christmas, and a super original treat too!
+This candy cane cheesecake is creamy, peppermint-y, and impossible to resist with its Oreo cookie crust and chocolate ganache topping.
+It’s such a beautiful dessert for Christmas and everyone fill fall in love with it’s velvety smooth texture and creamy peppermint flavor.

 Or for more candy cane recipes, make sure to try these favorites: